 Does PureVPN work in China?

 Most likely, yes.
 PureVPN supports the SSTP tunneling protocol which is usually able to bypass the Great Firewall.
+In case, you’re not happy with the service, feel free to browse our take on the best VPNs for China.

 Can I trust PureVPN?